ESA-eodashboards/eodashboard-client/index.md

 **Have a story to tell?
 We'd love to see it.**

 With EO Dashboard, ESA, NASA, and JAXA aim to empower a global community of storytellers, educators, and explorers.
 Use the Dashboard to explore the available stories, or create your own data-driven narratives and share them with the world.
-Submit your ideas or completed stories to eodash@esa.int for a chance to be featured on the Dashboard. visit the **Resources** page for details.
+Submit your ideas or completed stories to **<eodash@esa.int>** for a chance to be featured on the Dashboard.

 <script setup>
   import { ref, onMounted } from 'vue';